lmorg/murex/README.md

 how the data is now typed on transmit, and how builtins can dynamically alter their behavior depending on the type, it seems redundant having that type information hardcoded.

+* _less / more not working._ I don't think this issue is related to PTYs.